nuzulul/webpeerjs/README.md

 ## Spirit

 In the early days of the World Wide Web, the internet was more open and more like a peer-to-peer network, where every user had equal standing on the network.
 This project aims to restore that early spirit through web standards, so that no single entity controls the network.
 However, the reality that standard web browsers have many limitations makes this dream a significant challenge.
 WebPEER seeks to address these challenges to see what is possible on today's web by reusing already invented components.
+Focus on being able to send messages across the network.

 ## Implementation